davidsonz/Travel-Website/_subposts/CastleDrogo.md

 description: limbing scaffolding, exploring a castle and a pre Christmas Walk.
 ---

-<h4>A 4 mile walk around the grounds and a tour of Castle Drogo</h4>
+<h4>07/12/2013: A 4 mile walk around the grounds and a tour of Castle Drogo</h4>

 Today was our last OODs walk before the Christmas break so we decided to do something a little different.